And/or trade-off in artificial neurons: impact on adversarial robustness: Experimental results

-\if\afhead1 {structure of training cycle} \fi Training is carried out for a number (500) of epochs.
+\if\afhead1 {\parok{ds, net architecture}} \fi Training is carried out for a number (400) of epochs.
 At the beginning of the batch cycle, weight normalisation is performed according to equation (4).
-Subsequently, SDS is computed and two losses and the corresponding gradients are calculated: a classification loss based on Cross Entropy and a second loss, aimed at fostering the ANDness of neurons.
+Subsequently, SDS is computed and two losses and the corresponding gradients are calculated: a classification loss based on cross entropy and a second loss, aimed at fostering the emergence of AND-like neurons.
 The gradient used to update the weights is a weighted average of the gradients obtained from these two losses.
 The pseudocode of the training cycle is reported hereafter.

-\if\afhead1 {pseudocode} \fi
+\if\afhead1 {\parok{pseudocode}} \fi